-Our advanced certificate is for students who already possess or are enrolled in a program leading to a Masters degree in applied behavior analysis, psychology, or education (or other discipline acceptable to NYS).
-Completing the advanced certificate will allow students to sit for exams leading to licensure in New York State as a Licensed Behavior Analyst (LBA) as well as certification as a Board Certified Behavior Analyst (BCBA), provided they have completed the required supervised experience hours.
+This certificate program will satisfy the coursework requirements for licensure in New York State as a Behavior Analyst (LBA) as well as the requirements for certification as a Board Certified Behavior Analyst (BCBA).
+Both the NYS licensure and BCBA requirements include a graduate degree in education or psychology, specified coursework in behavior analysis, supervised experience, and exam(s).
 We offer the practicum experience in conjunction with the coursework, for a more comprehensive, integrated program.

-This 24-credit program can be completed in as little as one calendar year and students may begin the program at any point during the academic year (Fall, Spring, or Summer).
+The 23-credit program can be completed in as little as one calendar year and students may begin the program at any point during the academic year (Fall, Spring, or Summer).
 During the semester when students are enrolled in practicum, a minimum of 2 days per week (10-15 hours per week for a minimum of 150 hours over the 15-week semester) in an approved practicum site is required.
-Outside of that, students can continue to gain the necessary 1500 supervised experience hours for a minimum of 10 hours per week in approved settings under the supervision of appropriately qualified individuals (e.g., LBA/BCBAs).
+Outside of that, students can continue to gain the necessary 1500-2000 supervised experience hours in approved settings under the supervision of appropriately qualified individuals (e.g., LBA/BCBAs).
+Such training opportunities will depend upon availability in university-approved settings, as well as commitment on the part of the student to adhere to all policies and expectations of the training site.
+Students will be responsible for keeping accurate and ongoing records of their experience hours, including supervision hours, as per LBA and BCBA requirements.